 Bazaarvoice (700 Million viewed and shared CGC per month)

 Given what we know about CGC, the important aspect to much of this CGC is all about engagement.
-The old school thought of if you create the content, people will engage with it.
+The old school thought of if you create the content, people will engage with it is outdated.
 Volume definitely drives engagement but the types of CGC that is generated is definitely an important factor.
 One thing I have seen is that certain types of CGC inherently have better engagement.
 The main types of content that drive engagement are:

 - Content that resonates with a user’s online purpose